William Maurice, Prince of Nassau-Siegen: Biography

 In 1667 William Maurice became a knight of the Order of Saint John (Bailiwick of Brandenburg, Saxony, Pomerania and Wendland) in Sonnenburg and commander of Grüneberg, and also a knight of the Teutonic Order (Bailiwick of Utrecht) and commander of Tiel.

-In October 1672, William Maurice came to the aid of his uncle John Maurice to defend Muiden in the Franco-Dutch War, with a company of soldiers ‘geworben in dem deutschen Stammlanden des Fürsten’, i.e. recruited in Nassau-Siegen.
+In October 1672, William Maurice came to the aid of his uncle John Maurice to defend Muiden in the Franco-Dutch War, with a company of soldiers "geworben in dem deutschen Stammlanden des Fürsten", i.e. recruited in Nassau-Siegen.

 In 1678, William Maurice was appointed co-regent by John Maurice.
 A year later, John Maurice died and William Maurice succeeded him as the territorial lord of the Protestant part of the principality of Nassau-Siegen and co-ruler of the city of Siegen.
 He possessed the district of Siegen (with the exception of seven villages) and the districts of Hilchenbach and Freudenberg.
 He shared the city of Siegen with his second cousin, John Francis Desideratus, the Catholic Fürst of Nassau-Siegen.
 During his reign, William Maurice had the Nassauischer Hof, the Residenz of the Protestant princes of Nassau-Siegen in the city of Siegen, extended.
 In 1690, he had the members of his dynasty, who had been buried in the St. Nicholas Church in Siegen, transferred to the Fürstengruft there.
-William Maurice is described as a man of integrity, but not a man of above-average talent.

 William Maurice died in the Nassauischer Hof in Siegen on 23 January 1691Jul., and was buried in the Fürstengruft there on 12 March.
-He was succeeded by his son Frederick William Adolf, who was under the guardianship and regency of his mother until 1701.
+He was succeeded by his son Frederick William Adolf, who was under the custody and regency of his mother until 1701.